 Switching is easy

 When you switch mortgage, nothing changes as far as your home is concerned.
 It’s a smooth handover that takes just a few clicks online to see if you can save, and a matter of weeks to process.
 And if anyone is feeling like it’ll be the same stress as the first time you applied for a mortgage, well that’s just not the case.
 Your new bank just has to be sure you can keep up with the repayments, so you do need to provide income documents and bank statements, but all those items should be easily accessible or in your inbox.
-It is a much more straightforward process than your very first application as a purchaser.
+It is a much more straightforward process than your very first mortgage application as a purchaser.

 View our mortgage switching calculator to get started!